POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Pipeline steps
 ##############
 The post-processing pipeline is divided into several steps which build on each other.
-Each step will take a csv file as input.
+Each step will take a :samp:`csv` file as input.
 The name of this file determines which pipeline step should be performed.

 The script to run the pipeline takes four arguments: